SSappy/deep_learning_epfl/project2/README.md

 This model is trained to classify points in [0, 1]^2 depending on their distance to the central point (see `report.pdf` for more details).

 ### Requirements:
 The mini framework was developed and tested under Python 3.5.3 on Debian Stretch using Torch 0.3.1.
-It has not been tested on 0.4.0 and this new version has known incompatibilities so it might not compile.
+It was tested on torch 0.4.0 but there are some issues.
+If you are running torch 0.4.0, we recommend that you downgrade before using.
 ### Organization of the folder:
 * doc : documentation of the project including
 	* report